GwgwP/GwgwP/README.md

 <h3 align="center">What you can find here 👇 </h3>

-<p align="center"> On my profile you will be able to find some of my university projects that I am proud of.</p>
+<p align="center"> On my profile you will be able to find some of my university and non-university projects that I am proud of.</p>

 <br>